UQ-UQx/Mining_Equation_Tool/README.md

-# ReactJS App with PHP API

-This is a simple ReactJS hello world app with a PHP API.
+# Mining101x I=PAT tool

+This tool is for students to understand how impact changes over time given that they change a few variables

+# Development Instructions:
 ## Get Started

 ### Step 1)